 Section I: Description and Explanation

 The EPDP Team Phase 2A was tasked by the GNSO Council to focus on two specific topics, namely: 1) the differentiation of legal vs. natural persons' registration data and 2) the feasibility of unique contacts to have a uniform anonymized email address.
 This Initial Report outlines the team's thinking to date and is intended to serve as a tool to solicit community input especially on areas where there remains significant divergence.
 Although preliminary recommendations have been included in the Initial Report, these need to be considered in combination with a set of questions the EPDP Team is looking for input on before it is able to finalize its report and conduct a formal consensus call.
+For clarity, preliminary recommendation #1 aims to reflect that there is currently no consensus on whether there should be changes to the phase 1 recommendation.
+The EPDP Team will consider this question further following the close of the public comment period.
 Please review chapter 3 of the Initial Report for further details on the preliminary recommendations as well as questions for community input.

 Commenters are strongly encouraged to use the following form which is intended to facilitate your input by focusing on those aspects that the EPDP Team is looking for particular input on, as well as subsequent review by the EPDP Team: https://docs.google.com/forms/d/e/1FAIpQLSdV6-Ed9LcywF7XLD70YHAxQ87L4nmWQAr5D2-8VN4GA4oI5Q/viewform?usp=sf_link.
 To facilitate off-line work, or for those who may not have access to the form , you can download an off-line version of the form here: https://www.icann.org/en/system/files/files/epdp-phase-2a-initial-report-public-comment-input-form-02jun21-en.pdf.
 Please note that similar to other Public Comment proceedings, all responses will be made public.
 If, for any reason, you are unable to submit your comment using the Google Form, or you encounter a technical issue when submitting your comment, please submit your comment to firstname.lastname@example.org, and a member of the EPDP Support Staff Team will assist you.